AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 ### Edit scheduling {#edit-scheduling}

-After a data connection is created, you can update its refresh frequency and its start and end dates directly from the **[!UICONTROL Scheduling]** section of the data connection workspace.
+After a data connection is created, you can update its refresh frequency, start date, and end date directly from the **[!UICONTROL Scheduling]** section of the data connection workspace.

 You can edit the frequency of an existing data connection to better control how often audiences are refreshed.
 To edit the schedule, select **[!UICONTROL Edit]** from within the data connection in the scheduling card.